ricardohmon/vertx-elk/README.md

 - Clone or download this repository.
 - Separately, clone or download the Microservices workshop [repository](https://github.com/cescoffier/vertx-microservices-workshop).

-# Build example
+# Building the example
-The Docker images belonging to the Vert.x Microservices workshop need to be built separately to this project, then this project can be launched.
+The Docker images belonging to the Vert.x Microservices workshop need to be built separately to this project before this project can be launched.

-## Build Vert.x Microservices workshop Docker images.
+## Building the Vert.x Microservices workshop Docker images.
-Build the root project and the Trader Dashboard, then each of the modules contained in the solution folder, by issuing the following commands:
+Build the root project and the Trader Dashboard followed by each of the modules contained in the solution folder.
+Issue the following commands to achieve this:

 ```
 mvn clean install